 If you needed to request changes from them, what were they and why were they needed?

 Write a short (3-4 paragraph) review of their code.
 Your review should have the following sections: Design critique, implementation critique, documentation critique, design/code limitations and suggestions on how to address them.

 Please concentrate on writing a review that is honest, but constructive.
 The reader should be able to understand what was wrong, and how to correct it.
 Please avoid simply criticizing the code given to you with no suggestions on how to make it better.
 Similarly avoid blanket praise: every implementation has flaws or limitations!
-Most importantly, please be professional in your writing.
+Most importantly, please be professional and courteous in your writing.
 In summary, write a review that you would not mind receiving and acting upon.

 Submit a second, smaller review of your experience of this exercise.
 This review should include the following two aspects:

 What do you wish you had done differently in your design/implementation?
 Did you learn any lessons from the code given to you, or the updates you had to make for your customers?

 What was your experience like with your providers?

 For this assignment, you will be graded on

 the coherence and thoroughness of your review of your providers’ code (i.e. you are not being graded on your providers’ code).

 the coherence and completeness of your critique of your experience.